 Forget about Heelys (roller sneakers) – those are so ‘last decade’ now.
-Scooters are not a new invention – they’ve been around for almost 20 years in fact!
+Scooters 🛴 are not a new invention – they have been around for almost 20 years in fact!

 But their forms and styles have definitely changed much in recent years.
-Today’s scooters are typically made of plastic or aluminium, with two or three wheels and a handle bar of adjustable height.
+Today’s scooters are typically made of plastic or aluminum, with two or three wheels and a handlebar of adjustable height.
 Many models are foldable these days, which saves storage space and allows them to be seamlessly brought up and down public transport, or in and out of offices and malls.

 There are many benefits to using a scooter to commute.
 Here are some of them:

 1. Scooting encourages physical activity at any age, which leads to a healthier lifestyle.
 Both young and old can find a scooter that fits, and scooting itself is relatively easy to learn.
 It definitely burns more fat than slumping on a seat in a crowded bus, train or car.

 2. Scooting helps reduce the number of cars on the road.
 This reduces congestion, noise and pollution on the roads, and provides an environmentally friendly alternative to typical public transport.
 You can scoot virtually anywhere – home, school, office, town – as long as it’s not too far away!

 3. Scooting helps young children develop skills which will help with cycling in the future, such as steering, stopping and balancing.

 4. Most scooters are relatively inexpensive.
 A new one can set you back SGD $39.90 – $499.00, depending on your preferences.
 And you can easily score one secondhand from places like Carousell, Facebook Marketplace and eBay.